 He was interred with full military honors.
 Former heavyweight boxing champion, James J. "Gene" Tunney, who had served with the Marines in France, donated his English bulldog, to become the next mascot.
 The dog, which was renamed Jiggs II, died in 1928.
 During the 1930s, 1940s, and early 1950s mascots were all named “Smedley”, a tribute to General Butler.

 The “Chesty” dynasty took up residence at Marine Corps Barracks, Washington, D.C., on 5 July 1957.
-Chesty XIV became the current mascot in August 2013.
+Chesty XVI became the current mascot in May 2022.